Djambi-class corvette: Armament

+Rifled and smoothbore muzzleloaders

-The Djambis carried a mix of rifled muzzle loaders of 16 cm caliber (RML) and smooth-bore muzzle loaders (SBML) of 16 cm caliber, known as long 30 pounders.
-Both cannon had a caliber of 16 cm, but the more modern rifled gun fired a cylindrical object and the smooth bore gun fired a traditional circular bullet of 30 pounds.
+The Djambis carried a mix of rifled muzzleloaders of 16 cm caliber (RML) and smoothbore muzzleloaders (SBML) of 16 cm caliber, known as long 30-pounders.
+Both cannon had a caliber of 16 cm, but the more modern rifled gun fired a cylindrical object and the smoothbore gun fired a traditional circular bullet of 30 pounds.
 With the invention of the rifled gun, nations switched from using bullet weight for classification of their guns, to using 'bullet' diameter.
 The rifled gun was designated by its diameter, because it could fire an object of arbitrary weight.
-On the contrary the weight of the shot of the traditional smooth-bore gun could be derived directly from its bore.
+On the contrary the weight of the shot of the traditional smoothbore gun could be derived directly from its bore.